panrg/path-properties/draft-irtf-panrg-path-properties.md

 Note that according to this definition, a node that modifies packets in accordance with the endpoints, such as a transparent HTTP proxy, as defined in {{RFC2616}}, and a node listening and reacting to implicit or explicit signals, see {{RFC8558}}, are not considered transparent.

 Administrative Domain:
-: The identity of an individual or an organization that owns a path element (or several path elements).
+: The identity of an individual or an organization that controls access to a path element (or several path elements).
 Examples of administrative domains are an IGP area, an AS, or a service provider network.

 Routing Domain Identifier: